-- Do not configure any two interfaces on the same system to be on the same subnet unless you are a network administrator. - Be careful if you are using DHCP on more than one interface.
+- Do not configure any two interfaces on the same system to be on the same subnet. - Be careful if you are using DHCP on more than one interface.
 Both interfaces can end up on the same subnet, depending on the configuration of the DHCP server. - If DHCP is used for the iSCSI Ethernet connectors, failover is disabled.